randomlogin/explorer-indexer/README.md

 1. Run PostgreSQL directly on your system and run migrations
 2. Set up Bitcoin and Spaces nodes manually
 3. Configure the environment variables to point to your services
-4. Run the needed executable
+4. Run the sync process

 ### SQLC

-To add create additional sql queries, it's advised to use SQLC.
+To create additional sql queries, it's advised to use SQLC.
 It generates idiomatic go code from the .sql types and queries.
 Query files are located in `sql/query`.

 ```
 go install github.com/kyleconroy/sqlc/cmd/sqlc@latest
 sqlc generate
 ```

+## Notes

+Previously the indexer indexed all inputs/outputs and the whole blockchain data, there might be some remnants of it.

+## License

+MIT